xdividr/dreamcloud-docs/styleguide.rst

 We use "down style" — we only capitalize the first word in article titles and section headings, except when a proper noun exists, which is always capitalized.
-An example of a proper noun usage is when we spell out a service we offer, such as "Unique IP."
+An example of proper noun usage is when a DreamHost service is mentioned, such as "Unique IP."

-Also, we don't usually capitalize the first word after a colon (:), semicolon (;), or en/em dashes (–, —), unless it's a proper noun.
+Also, in most cases, don't usually capitalize the first word after a colon (:), semicolon (;), or en/em dashes (–, —), unless it's a proper noun.
 There are exceptions, of course.

 Serial comma (or, "the Oxford comma")
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^